Small businesses in Alabama most often buy these types of insurance.

-State laws can affect which types of business insurance coverage you need.
-These policies are required in Alabama, from Birmingham to Huntsville.
+State laws affect which business insurance coverage you need.
+These policies are required everywhere in Alabama, from Birmingham to Huntsville.

-Alabama's workers' compensation law requires small businesses to carry workers' comp coverage if they have five or more employees, full-time or part-time.
+Alabama state law requires small businesses to carry workers' compensation insurance if they have five or more employees, full-time or part-time.
 That includes officers of a corporation and members of a limited liability company (LLC).

-This business insurance policy covers medical bills for work injuries and illnesses.
+Workers' comp covers medical bills for work-related injuries and illnesses.
 It also provides part of the wages lost while the employee is recovering and unable to work.

 Trucking companies may need additional coverage to comply with regulations.

-Insureon's licensed agents can help you find policies that fulfill Alabama's requirements and prevent unexpected financial loss.
+Insureon's licensed agents can help you find policies that fulfill Alabama's requirements and protect against financial loss.
 Once you've purchased insurance with us, you can download a certificate of insurance by logging into your account.

 Yes – that's why cyber insurance is so crucial.
 Hackers are three times more likely to target small businesses, as they often have fewer resources to combat a threat.